* This is the Professional Version. *

 Pericoronitis is inflammation and infection of the tissue between the tooth and its overlying flap of gingiva (operculum).
 It usually occurs in an erupting wisdom tooth (almost always a lower one).

-Rarely, sinusitis (see Sinusitis) results from untreated maxillary dental infection.
+Rarely, sinusitis (see page Sinusitis) results from untreated maxillary dental infection.
 More commonly, pain resulting from a sinus infection is perceived as originating in the unaffected teeth adjacent to the sinus, mistakenly creating the impression of a dental origin.

 Some Causes of Toothache